xprilion/codelab/md/vertexai-palm-api-introduction-python/index.md

 ## Interacting with Your Chatbot
 Duration: 2

+0. The bot will greet you asking you to guess what the bot is thinking about.
-1. Enter a message in the chat interface.
+1. Enter a guess in the chat interface.
-2. The chatbot will respond with a Shakespearean-style poem, humorously tailored to your message.
+2. The chatbot will respond with if your guess was close to what the actual secret item it was thinking about!

 <!-- ------------------------ -->
 ## Conclusion
 Duration: 1

 Congratulations!
 You've just built and deployed a simple chatbot using Flask and Google Cloud's Vertex AI.
-This bot takes user input and generates creative, Shakespearean-style poems with a humorous twist.
+This bot plays a guessing game with the users!

 <!-- ------------------------ -->